oOFraulexOo/SCP-IoT/Exercise_01/Exercise_01.md

 1. Replace the **<<< Soil\_pH Alternate ID >>>** with the Alternate ID of the Soil_pH capability
 	![](images/35.png)

-1. Repeat the previous 2 steps for the other capability (Soil\_Moisture).
-At the end copy the JSON script you have created and paste it in the Message text area of your Paho Client.
+1. At the end copy the JSON script you have created and paste it in the Message text area of your Paho Client.
 Then click **Publish**
 	![](images/36.png)

 1. A new line is added to the history on the right.
-Repeat this step several times, each time by changing the values for Soil\_pH and Soil\_Moisture in the  measures section of the JSON file
+Repeat this step several times, each time by changing the values for Soil\_pH in the  measures section of the JSON file.
+Also, try publishing data for the other capability (Soil\_Moisture).
 	![](images/37.png)

 1. At the end you should have a history with several different publications